laro/Cilia/5 Comparison/7 Kotlin.md

     - `for (word in words) { ... }`

 In Kotlin `Int` and `42` are 32 bit wide, not 64 bits.
-That's Ok, this is a syntax comparison, not a performance benchmark.